squidfunk/mkdocs-material/docs/upgrade.md

 #### `extra.search.*`

-Search is now configured as part of the [plugin options][6].
+Search is now configured as part of the [plugin options].
 Note that the search languages must now be listed as an array of strings and the `tokenizer` was renamed to `separator`: